KavaliersDieb/pigment-calculator/README.md

 # Photopigment concentration calculator from photospectrometric data
 This code is my first application I made and used for my thesis.
+Download the code, run it and enter your data.

 1. Extract photopigemnts using methanol-based method.